jans108/bash-backup-script/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to fork the project, make improvements such as S3 upload integration or enhanced logging, and submit a pull request for review.

-## License

-This project is licensed under the MIT License.
-Refer to the LICENSE file for full terms and conditions.